5l1v3r1/dashboard-3/readme.md

 For help using or contributing to this software join the freenode IRC `#userdashboard` chatroom - [Web IRC client](https://kiwiirc.com/nextclient/).

-## Documentation

-Dashboard and modules have setup and usage documentation contained in `readme.md` files.
-This is the Dashboard readme.md.

-Dashboard has run-time documentation generated when the server starts:

-- `api.txt` provides a local copy of usage information for all of your API endpoints

-- `sitemap.txt` contains your configuration, all URLs and where they have come from

-The `readme.md` files are published in the online documentation too.
-Online [API documentation](https://userdashboard.github.io/dashboard-api) has more information than the `api.txt` files.
-The UI documentation for [users](https://userdashboard.github.io/account) and [administrators](https://userdashboard.github.io/administrators) demonstrates how to browse to or use each page.

-# Write your application server

-Your application server needs to serve a guest landing page on `/` and a `/home` page for your users, and any other URLs you want.
-When your server is ready you can open your Dashboard server at `http://localhost:8000`.
-The Dashboard server will communicate with your application server whenever the user requests a URL it doesn't recognize.
-The first account to register is the website owner with the unique authority to assign and revoke administrators.
-To allow guest access and use the entire page your `/` page should specify `<html auth="false" template="false">`.

-Content is served in an `iframe` within the `template.html` unless you set `template="false"` in your `<html>` tag.
-Everything outside of `/public` is considered private unless you set `auth="false"` in your `<html>` tag.

-## Style the Dashboard content like your application
+## Style Dashboard content like your application

 Your application server can serve two special CSS files, `/public/template-additional.css` and `/public/content-additional.css` to theme the Dashboard server template and content.
-If you do not provide these files your Dashboard server will respond with blank files rather than 404 errors.
+If your server does not provide these files your Dashboard server will respond with blank files rather than 404 errors.

 The content you serve can include a `<template id="head"></template>` with HTML you wish to be copied into the template's `<HEAD>` tag.
 Provide a `<template id="navbar"></template>` with HTML links if you want to borrow the template's navigation bar.

-## Accessing Dashboard and module APIs from your application server
+## Access Dashboard APIs from your application

-Dashboard and official modules are completely API-driven and you can access the same APIs on behalf of the user making requests.
-You perform `GET`, `POST`, `PATCH`, and `DELETE` HTTP requests against the API endpoints to fetch or modify data.
+You can access the Dashboard APIs on behalf of the user making requests.
+You perform HTTP requests against the API endpoints to fetch or modify data.
 This example uses NodeJS to fetch the user's account from the Dashboard server.

     const account = await proxy(`/api/user/account?accountid=${accountid}`, accountid, sessionid)